dvcol/mal-http-client/README.md

   </a>
 </p>

-> Simple fetch based http client for mal.tv API with full typescript support (request and response).
+> Simple fetch based http client for the MyAnimeList API with full typescript support (request and response).

 ## Prerequisites